DISPOSAL OF HAZARDOUS WASTES

-1. Storage Containers.
-All hazardous wastes shall be accumulated in new drums.
+1. Storage Containers - All hazardous wastes shall be accumulated in new drums.
 The drums shall meet specifications for U.S. DOT 17H drums.
-The drums will have a sticker or stenciled letters showing inspection compliance.
 Drums are available at the Central Warehouse as stock number 004-444950.

-3. Positioning & Filling.
-Storage container(s) shall be arranged so there is a clear, unobstructed aisle space between them so that inspection for leakage and spillage can be readily accomplished.
-Storage containers shall be sealed at all times except when filling is taking place.
+3. Positioning & Filling - Storage container(s) should be arranged so there is a clear, unobstructed space between them so that inspection for leakage and spillage can be readily accomplished.
+Storage containers should be sealed except when filling is taking place.
 Do not leave containers open all day for intermittent filling.

-4. Full Storage Containers.
-When the storage container is full, contact the Office of Location & Environment at 515-239-1741 for removal to waste storage area or to schedule pick-up.
+4. Full Storage Containers - When the storage container is full, contact the Location and Environment Bureau at 515-239-1741 for removal to waste storage area or to schedule pick-up.
 Full containers may be stored temporarily inside the laboratory.
 Each laboratory should consider the health and safety of its employees and the public and provide the security necessary to protect against spills or leakage.

-5. Documentation.
-For the District Laboratories, the emergency coordinator or the alternate shall sign the manifest.
-Copy #6 of the manifest is retained.
-Copy #1 of the manifest will be returned to the District Laboratory after the waste has been delivered to a designated disposal facility.
-The emergency coordinator shall watch for lost or late returned manifests.
+5. Documentation - If drum pickup is scheduled at a District Laboratory the emergency coordinator or the alternate should sign the manifest.
+A copy will be left at the facility and should be filed at the facility for a period of three years.
+The top page of the manifest will be returned to the District Laboratory after the waste has been delivered to a designated disposal facility.
 Manifests should be returned in approximately 30 days.

 After the manifest copy is returned, either the original or a copy of the original can be sent to the Location and Environment Bureau.
 The original copy should be filed and kept for a period of three years at either the Laboratory or by the Location and Environment Bureau.